Congratulations! You’re pregnant! Are you excited? Nervous? Now what?

 - Birthing From Within – Pam England & Rob Horowitz (Philosophies & Guiding Principles)

 Read empowering birth stories online too.
 Another good website for birth stories – Birth Without Fear.
 This is my personal birth story, a lovely vbac, or hbac to be specific.
 Unassisted birth stories will help you embrace your inner strength, even if you’re not planning to have one yourself.
+This is my freebirth story.
 Ignore any and all books that treat birth like a medical condition to be monitored, like What to Expect When You’re Expecting.

 - Watch real, beautiful natural births.